mdclegacyI0/module-three-study-guide/02-intro-to-react.md

 ## Duplicating Components

-- What would happen if we replaced all the dynamic data in `Post.js` with static data?
+- What would happen if we replaced all the dynamic data in `Post.js` with static data? the two posts would be exactly the same
 - What would show on the page if we duplicated the `<ContactList />` component?

 ```js